Elite Stroke Mechanics: Catch & Kick Camp

 DAY 1 (SATURDAY): THE CATCH FOR ALL FOUR STROKES

 In this session, swimmers will focus on a very specific part of the pull that is perhaps the most important part of each stroke: THE CATCH!
 Swimmers will learn to set their hand and forearm in the water in a position for them to feel the water and to grab a much water as possible.
 This will allow your swimmer to move further with each stroke.
 When swimmers spend dedicated time working on improving their catch, they make huge strides in increasing their speed and efficiency in each stroke.
 This session focuses on just that.

 - FREESTYLE CATCH: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
-Connor and Courtney will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
+Giles will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
 Finding this position sets up the rest of the pull to be more powerful and faster!

 - BACKSTROKE CATCH: It is very important for swimmers to bend their elbow early in the pull so that they can get an early catch for an immediate and powerful press back into the water.
 The angle of the backstroke catch and the depth are extremely important in order to achieve maximum power.